Surya Namaskar Benefits Steps Poses Yoga Practice

 Surya Namaskar: Benefits, Steps, and How To Do It

-What is Surya Namaskar?
+What is Surya Namaskar (Sun Salutation)?

-Surya Namaskar is a series of 12 yoga poses performed in a flowing sequence, synchronised with the breath.
-This comprehensive practice serves as a full-body workout, engaging and stretching various muscle groups while stimulating the cardiovascular and nervous systems.
-Each cycle of Surya Namaskar consists of two sets of 12 poses, ideally performed in the morning on an empty stomach, facing the rising sun.
+One full cycle of Surya Namaskar consists of two sets of 12 poses, ideally performed in the morning on an empty stomach, facing the rising sun.
 The practice is revered for its ability to promote physical strength, flexibility, and mental clarity.

-Did You Know: Surya Namaskar has a rich history rooted in ancient Indian traditions.
+Did You Know?
+Surya Namaskar has a rich history rooted in ancient Indian traditions.
 Originally a series of twelve yoga poses performed in a flowing sequence, it was designed to honour Surya, the Hindu sun deity.
 References to Surya worship date back thousands of years in India, and Surya Namaskar became a symbolic expression of gratitude, health, and vitality.
-In the early 20th century, the Maharaja of Aundh, Bhawanrao Pant Pratinidhi, popularised Surya Namaskar as a morning exercise routine, bringing it into the modern fitness world.
+In the early 20th century, the Maharaja of Aundh, Bhawanrao Pant Pratinidhi, popularised Surya Namaskar as a morning exercise routine, bringing it into the modern fitness world [1].

 1. Pranamasana (Prayer Pose)